 Step 1: After proper cleansing and toning, apply 4 to 5 drops of your Niacinamide Booster to your face, neck, and décolleté.
 Allow product to fully absorb into the skin for 30 to 60 seconds.

-Step 2: Apply your Advanced Repair Eye Cream and a deeply hydrating moisturizer, like our Retinol Night Cream, allowing the product to fully absorb into skin for roughly 2 minutes.
+Step 2: Apply your Advanced Repair Eye Cream and a deeply hydrating moisturizer, like our Anti Wrinkle Moisturizer, allowing the product to fully absorb into skin for roughly 2 minutes.

-Step 3: Next, apply a pea-sized amount of your Retinol Serum or Firm & Lift Serum to your face, neck, and décolleté, allowing the product to fully absorb into the skin.
+Step 3: Next, apply a pea-sized amount of your Firm & Lift Serum to your face, neck, and décolleté, allowing the product to fully absorb into the skin.

-Step 4: Finally, apply a second layer of moisturizer or facial oil.
+Step 4: Finally, apply a second layer of moisturizer or 30% Vitamin C Dry Oil.

-Step 1: After proper cleansing and toning, apply a pea-sized amount of your Retinol Serum or Firm & Lift Serum to your face, neck, and décolleté, allowing the product to fully absorb into the skin.
+Step 1: After proper cleansing and toning, apply a pea-sized amount of your Firm & Lift Serum to your face, neck, and décolleté, allowing the product to fully absorb into the skin.

 Step 2: Next, apply 4 to 5 drops of your Niacinamide Booster to your face, neck, and décolleté.